jju/tome/rules/Alhoon.md

 **Languages** Deep Speech, Undercommon, telepathy 120 ft.
 **CR** 10 (XP 5900; PB +4)

-**Magic Resistance** The alhoon has advantage on saving throws against spells and other magical effects.
+**Magic Resistance.** The alhoon has advantage on saving throws against spells and other magical effects.

-**Turn Resistance** The alhoon has advantage on saving throws against any effect that turns Undead.
+**Turn Resistance.** The alhoon has advantage on saving throws against any effect that turns Undead.

 ## Actions